 Our research strategically aligns with international and UK funding priorities, in particular the Grand Challenges of Aging Society, Clean Growth and AI/Data-driven Technology.

-Staff in the group co-ordinate large UK and EU H2020 research projects (e.g. Sensing for dementia, BBDiag and AiPBAND), and collaborate with major European and international institutions.
+Staff in the group co-ordinate large UK and EU H2020 research projects (e.g. Sensing for dementia, AiPBAND), and collaborate with major European and international institutions.
 The group works closely with local industries and with staff at the medical and business schools.